Seeing whales from shore is an experience that many people would love to experience. I was asked recently why they come so close to the beach.

 Whales come very close to the beach for many reasons.
 Humpback and gray whales usually come close to the shore, giving people a spectacular view and a chance to learn some of their behaviors.

-Although many people worry that they are going to beach themselves, swimming this close to shore is a healthy, normal activity that everyone would love to see.
+Although many people worry that they are going to the beach themselves, swimming this close to shore is a healthy, regular activity that everyone would love to see.
 Once you have seen one of these massive animals, you will realize how incredible they are.

 In most cases, Humpback whales come close to the shore as they migrate to their annual breeding areas.
-When most whales are heading south, they are generally closer to the shore.
+When most whales head south, they are generally closer to the beach.

 By staying close to the shore, the mothers can point out specific points on the journey to ensure that the young know where to go later in life.

 In Hawaii, Humpback whales migrate between November and April, also known locally as the whale season.
 The best place to see them is from the Big Island because this is the place where they come closest to the shore.
-However, you can as well watch them close to the shore in Kauai and Maui.
+However, you can also watch them close to the beach on Kauai and Maui.

-Females will move close to the shore with their young because the shallow waters keep away some of the larger predators such as killer whales and sharks.
+Females will move close to the shore with their young because the shallow waters keep away some larger predators, such as killer whales and sharks.

-The shallow waters and the waves that these bring also build up the young calves’ muscles, which helps them later in life to fend off these predators.
+The shallow waters and the waves these bring also build up the young calves’ muscles, which helps them fend off these predators later in life.

 Whales, just like any other animal, have their natural enemies.
-They have to find some natural defense mechanisms to avoid attacks and protect their calves.
+They must find natural defense mechanisms to avoid attacks and protect their calves.
 Scientists believe that whales move to the shore where orcas and sharks cannot reach, giving the whales a higher survival rate.

 Humpback whales love playing in the water close to the shore, just as humans do.
-By being close to the shore, they are free to indulge in behaviors of play that are not seen when in deeper waters with the risk of predators.
+By being close to the beach, they are free to indulge in behaviors of play that are not seen in deeper waters with the risk of predators.

-Besides their large sizes, humpback whales can do some amazing acrobatics.
-They are likely to show this by jumping out of the water, also known as breaching, and slapping their tails on the surface of the water, which they use to communicate.
+Besides their large sizes, humpback whales can do some incredible acrobatics.
+They are likely to show this by jumping out of the water, also known as breaching, and slapping their tails on the water’s surface, which they use to communicate.

 Traditionally, coming to the shore also increased their risk of human hunting.
 Thanks to International regulations, this activity is almost non-existent in North America.